porla/docs/docs/install/linux.md

 WantedBy=multi-user.target
 ```

-### Notes on alpine
+### Notes on ulimit

-If you run alpine and run into issues with Porla crashing when having many
-sessions, you can try to increase the number of open file descriptors with
-_ulimit_, such as,
+If you run into issues with Porla crashing when having many sessions, you can try to increase the number of open file descriptors with _ulimit_, such as,

 ```sh
 ulimit -n 102400